 - almonds & pistachio optional

-- Combine the water, tea leaves, salt, anise, cardamom, cinnamon and bring to a boil in a large pot.
-Cover and simmer for about 10 minutes until reduced by half.
+- Combine the water, tea leaves, anise, cardamom, cinnamon in a large pot and bring to a boil.

 - Strain the tea concentrate and return to a large pot or saucepan.